-Sausage-Fest is a comic that is written, drawn, and distributed by artist extraordinaire, Phillip Nievera Retuta.
-Originally, the comic was based at the University of Illinois at Urbana-Champaign, Phillip’s school, and ran in the Daily Illini from the Fall of 2003 to the Winter of 2006.
-After torrid love affair after torrid love affair with several newspaper staff members and publishing the ill-begotten "YOU CAN SUCK IT AMERICA" storyline, Phillip decided to take his creativity and talent to the so-called "inter-web" and develop a "webbed page" for his comic.
+Sausage-Fest is a collegiate comic that is written, drawn, and allegedly illegally distributed by artist extraordinaire, Phillip "King Radical" Retuta.
+The comic is based at the University of Illinois at Urbana-Champaign, Phillip’s school, and ran in the Daily Illini from the Fall of 2003 to the Winter of 2006.
+After torrid love affair after torrid love affair with several newspaper staff members and publishing the ill-begotten "The Adventures of the Nazi-Amazon Housewife and Her Life Partner, Muslim Jesus" storyline, Phillip decided to take his creativity and talent to the so-called "inter-web" and develop a "webbed page" for his comic.

 About the Author.

 As for the acclaimed author himself, Phillip Retuta -- born Reginald Saffron Phillipski -- lived a luscious and decadent lifestyle.
 Despite his extravagant and hedonistic adult years, not everything was so fine and dandy for a young, bright-eyed, and astonishingly beautiful Phillip.
 Raised in the slums of DuPage County, Illinois by two lesbian schoolmarms, a young Phillip suffered from frequent bouts of black lung; in order to support his parents’ ether addiction, the child had to earn money by cleaning out the smoke stacks in Chicago’s old meat-packing district.
 Tired of coughing up ebony-colored phlegm at the end of each exhausting day, Phillip -- before he even reached the ever-so awkward stage of puberty -- decided to enlist in the United States Army.